StackVista/stackstate-docs/configure/security/rbac/rbac_permissions.md

 - To completely remove a user, they must also be manually removed from StackGraph.
 {% endhint %}

-There are two types of permission in StackState:

-- **System permissions** - Scope user capabilities, such as access to settings, query execution and scripting.
-- **View permissions** - Allow for CRUD operations on StackState Views.

 ## Predefined roles

 StackState comes with three predefined roles: